Korirmitchelle/Korirmitchelle.github.io/_posts/2016-8-15-Pretty-Hurts.md

 Brilliant right?
 It depicts how ambitious a woman is and her future aspirations and how she maneuvers her way into success.
 It is quite a shame for one to loose a beauty contest  simply because they failed to answer a question as expected.

 Lets not tear each other down with mean and destructive remarks due myths that are unwarranted.
 Lead the pack from Steve Jobs, and let us fabricate a greater, brighter future.
 Looks aside!

+                                       “A beautiful woman is a beautiful woman, but a beautiful woman with a brain is an absolutely lethal combination.”

+                                            ― Prabal Gurung